mimiframework/Mimi.jl/docs/src/howto_advanced/howto_adv_datumrefs.md

-# Reference Guide: Using Datum References
+# Advanced How-to Guide: Using Datum References

+While it is not encouraged in the customary use of Mimi, some scenarios may make using references to datum desireable for code brevity and understandability.

 ## Component References